 During your in-person consultation, our staff will use special instruments and computers to capture hundreds of eye measurements that map the topography of your corneas.
 Your consultation will also include a painless, detailed eye exam and comprehensive discussion about vision correction treatments, your candidacy for surgery and which procedure is best for you.
 If you wear contact lenses, then please use the chart below to determine the minimum amount of time you must remove them prior to your consultation.

-|Soft lenses (daily wear or extended, and toric)||At least 12 hours||At least 24 hours|
+|Soft lenses1 (daily wear or extended, and toric)||At least 12 hours||At least 24 hours|

-|Rigid gas permeables (worn for 20 years or less)||At least six (6) weeks|
+|Rigid gas permeables (worn for 20 years or less)||At least one (1) week||At least six (6) weeks|

-|Rigid gas permeables (worn for 21-29 years)||At least eight (8) weeks|
+|Rigid gas permeables (worn for 21-29 years)||At least one (1) week||At least eight (8) weeks|

-|Rigid gas permeables (worn for 30 years or more)||At least 12 weeks|
+|Rigid gas permeables (worn for 30 years or more)||At least one (1) week||At least 12 weeks|

 - Eye drops will be used in order to perform certain tests, therefore possibly making your eyes sensitive to light.
 With that in mind, please consider bringing a pair of sunglasses with you to your consultation.
 Some eye drops may also result in temporary blurred near vision, for a few hours afterwards.
 Please note that some eye drops are not recommended for administration to pregnant women.
 If you are pregnant, we ask that you notify us upon arriving for your consultation.

 - We would ask that you not bring children along with you for your consultation.